Sam Tordoff: Triple 8 Race Engineering (2010; 2013–2014)

 Tordoff competing at Oulton Park in 2014.

-He made his British Touring Car Championship debut competing in the final meeting of the 2010 season at Brands Hatch, driving a Vauxhall Vectra for Uniq Racing with Triple Eight.
+Tordoff made his British Touring Car Championship debut competing in the final meeting of the 2010 season at Brands Hatch, driving a Vauxhall Vectra for Uniq Racing with Triple Eight.
 In the final round he placed 10th, scoring one championship point.

 Tordoff returned to the BTCC in 2013 driving for Triple 8 Race Engineering, now branded as MG KX Momentum Racing where he raced alongside Jason Plato.
 He claimed his first podium finish in the BTCC in the third race of the season at Brands Hatch, finishing third behind the Team Dynamics Hondas.
 He secured his first BTCC pole position at Snetterton, leading an MG 1–2 ahead of Plato.
 He finished the year in sixth place in the drivers' championship.
 Tordoff remained with Triple 8 for 2014, scoring another win at Donington Park, en route to seventh place in the final drivers' championship standings.

 West Surrey Racing (2015–2016)

 It was announced on 10 December 2014 that Tordoff had signed for the West Surrey Racing team for the 2015.
 He took his first win for the team at the Oulton Park round.

-He continued with the team in 2016 and went on to take 2 race wins and a further 7 podiums.
-After leading the championship for most of the second half of the year, he was pipped at the last race of the season by Gordon Shedden who took the crown by just 2 points.
+Tordoff continued with the team in 2016 and went on to take two race wins and a further seven podiums.
+After leading the championship for most of the second half of the year, he was pipped at the last race of the season by Gordon Shedden who took the crown by just two points.

 Tordoff announced he was quitting the series on 23 November 2016, but stated he was open to a return in the future.